domRiddle/ASF/IPC.md

 Currently, following structures are supported: `BotConfig`, `GlobalConfig`.

-In the example below resulting structure was trimmed to keep it clean - normally you'll get entire structure returned, which is the main purpose of this command.
+In the example below resulting structure was trimmed to keep it clean - normally you'll get entire structure returned, which is the main purpose of this endpoint.

 ```
 curl -X GET /Api/Structure/BotConfig